skeeto/skewer-mode/README.md

  5. Visit the document from your browser

 Skewer fully supports CORS so the document need not be hosted by Emacs itself.
-A Greasemonkey userscript is provided for injecting Skewer into any arbitrary page you're visiting without needing to modify the page on the host.
+A Greasemonkey userscript is provided, *Skewer Everything*, for injecting Skewer into any arbitrary page you're visiting without needing to modify the page on the host.
 More information below.

 **Don't copy `skewer.js` anywhere or use it directly**.
 Emacs hosts this script itself, manipulating it in memory before it reaches the